microsoft/PackageUploader/README.md

 ## Step 3: Configure your wrapper

 - Navigate to the root of your wrapper directory.
-- Edit the _UploadPcPackageTest.json_ with your favorite editor and update the following fields:
+- Edit the _UploadGamecoreConfig.json_ with your favorite editor and update the following fields:
   - bigId (From Partner Center)
   - branchFriendlyName (name of the branch/sandbox from Partner Center)
     - XBOX RECOMMEND: In order to facilitate a quick and efficient development process, while at the same time ensuring that you are maintaining control over your production releases, we at Xbox highly recommend that you only use this feature on QA and dev branches and import packages to your Main branch in Partner Center, after they’ve been pre-certified.
   - flightName (From Partner Center - if you're doing a flight)
   - packageFilePath (Location of the game package)
+  - ekbFilePath (Location of the EKB file)
+  - subvalFilePath (Location of the SubVal File)
+  - SymbolsFilePath (Location of Symbole File - if applicable)
+  - discLayoutFilePath (Location of Disc Layout File - if applicable)
   - clientId (From Azure Portal)
   - tenantId (From Azure Portal)
   - Save